 Derivatives - In pursuing its investment objective, the fund may invest in derivative instruments.
 A derivative is a financial instrument, the value of which depends on, or is otherwise derived from, another underlying variable.
 Most often, the variable underlying a derivative is the price of a traded asset, such as a traditional cash security (e.g., a stock or bond), a currency or a commodity; however, the value of a derivative can be dependent on almost any variable, from the level of an index or a specified rate to the occurrence (or non-occurrence) of a credit event with respect to a specified reference asset.
-The fund may take positions in futures contracts and options on futures contracts and swaps, each of which is a derivative instrument described in greater detail below.
+In addition to investing in forward currency contracts and currency options, as described under "Currency transactions," the fund may take positions in futures contracts and options on futures contracts and swaps, each of which is a derivative instrument described in greater detail below.

-Derivative instruments may be distinguished by the manner in which they trade: some are standardized instruments that trade on an organized exchange while others are individually negotiated and traded in the over-the-counter (OTC) market.
+Derivative instruments may be distinguished by the manner in which they trade: some are standardized instruments that trade on an organized exchange while others are individually negotiated and traded in the over-the-counter ("OTC") market.
 Derivatives also range broadly in complexity, from simple derivatives to more complex instruments.
 As a general matter, however, all derivatives - regardless of the manner in which they trade or their relative complexities - entail certain risks, some of which are different from, and potentially greater than, the risks associated with investing directly in traditional cash securities.